Endodontist Marketing

 Pain Relief First

-Lead with comfort and relief not clinical procedure names.
-Patients searching in pain want assurance that relief is coming, not a lesson in endodontic anatomy.
+Lead with comfort and relief, not clinical procedure names; in fact, patients searching in pain, above all, want assurance that relief is coming, not a lesson in endodontic anatomy, and furthermore, they are seeking clarity, therefore immediate reassurance, rather than technical explanation.

 Effective messaging: